vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "To live is the rarest thing in the world.
 Most people exist, that is all." - Oscar Wilde
 > 1. "Do not dwell in the past, do not dream of the future, concentrate the mind on the present moment." - Buddha

-## Success and Achievement

-- "Opportunities don't happen.
-You create them." - Chris Grosser

-## Motivation and Inspiration
+## Motivation and Inspiration - V1

-- "What lies behind us and what lies before us are tiny matters compared to what lies within us." - Ralph Waldo Emerson
+> 1. "What lies behind us and what lies before us are tiny matters compared to what lies within us." - Ralph Waldo Emerson
-- "Start where you are.
+> 1. "Start where you are.
 Use what you have.
 Do what you can." - Arthur Ashe
-- "Success is not measured by what you accomplish, but the opposition you have encountered, and the courage with which you have maintained the struggle against overwhelming odds." - Orison Swett Marden

 ## Wisdom and Learning